Abhisek29/Minor-Project-2025-26/README.md

-# YOLO-PCB: Defect Detection on Printed Circuit Boards
+# PCB Defect Inspection Using YOLO with Multi-Class Fault Localization

 This repository contains a specialized implementation for detecting defects on Printed Circuit Boards (PCBs) using a custom *YOLO* architecture (configured as YOLOv12s) powered by the ultralytics framework.
 The model is trained on a specific PCB dataset to identify common manufacturing errors such as short circuits, missing holes, and scratches.